ihor-delta/delta/README.md

     - social institution laws environment
     - society trends and living standards
   - dependencies of representative(s)
-    - money as motivation level
+    - money or other currencies as motivation level
-    - ambitions as motivation level
+    - ambitions or other ideas as motivation level
-    - power as motivation level
+    - power or influence as motivation level

 ## Base for these Freedoms are Children's Rights, Human Rights, Animal Rights and their implementation is mandatory